Hey, fans and friends. Dark Passion Play is an amazing record! I absolutely love it.

-In addition, one can really feel the passion and energy behind the making of the album – goes with the name, doesn’t it.
-Or the feeling of liberation, how Tuomas Holopainen explained it.
-You get a sense that the whole band was pulling in the same direction for this record, no contest.
-A remarkable Marco Hietala again contributed strongly to the record, later to be followed by his excellent work supporting Delain for their 2009 album April Rain.
+In addition, one can really feel the passion and energy behind the making of the album.
+And that goes with the name, doesn’t it?
+Or the feeling of liberation after all that former tribulation, how Tuomas Holopainen explained it in one of the interviews I had the pleasure to read.
+A remarkable Marko Hietala again contributed strongly to the record, later to be followed by his excellent work supporting Delain for their 2009 album April Rain.

 So, how to describe Dark Passion Play?

 A few songs later, The Islander will take you on board and on a great journey.
-The album is rounded up by 7 Days to the Wolves, ending in a very quiet Meadows in Heaven and you need this one to come down from the high this record induces.
+The album reaches its apex with 7 Days to the Wolves and ends in a very quiet Meadows in Heaven.
+And you need this one to come down from the high this record induces.